ELCA logo Christ Lutheran Church banner Christ Lutheran Church building

 1904 to 1907: Moving Forward

-1910: Two New Church Buildings
+1910: Two New Church Buildings in Arcadia

-St. John’s Church of Glencoe and Christ Church of Montana joined to construct a church building in the village of Arcadia, to serve their members who had retired from farming and moved to Arcadia.
-A new congregation was not organized in the village, and any new member living in Arcadia was constrained to take membership in either one of the township churches.
+St. John’s Church of Glencoe and Christ Church of Montana joined to construct a church building in the village of Arcadia, to serve their members who had retired from farming and moved to Arcadia, as well as new settlers in the village.
+A new congregation was not organized in Arcadia, and any new member living in Arcadia was required to take membership in either one of the township churches.
+At the cornerstone laying on September 10, 1910, the first English service was conducted by Prof. H. K. G. Doermann of Luther Seminary.
+All prior services had been in German.
 This new building was dedicated in November of 1910, with only eighteen families from the combined parish giving financial assistance and manual labor towards the construction.
 The majority of the congregation had deemed the services in the upstairs room of the parsonage to be sufficient and did not contribute to the new building.
 Rev. Zumhingst served the congregations until 1913.

-It was also in 1910, that St. John’s Evangelical Lutheran Church of Arcadia, which had associated with the Wisconsin Synod, since the split back in 1896-97, built a new, larger church to replace the small frame church built in 1887.
+It was also in 1910, that St. John’s Evangelical Lutheran Church of Arcadia, which had associated with the Wisconsin Synod, since the split that had begun back in 1896-97, built a new, larger church to replace the small frame church built in 1887.
 The new building was across the street from the old frame church and the old church was enlarged and improved to be used for fellowship activities.
 (This church remained with the Wisconsin Synod until 1959, when it became an Independent Lutheran Church and in 1962, the congregation disbanded.)

 In 1911, the Ladies Aid was formed.